connorzl/academic-kickstart/content/authors/admin/_index.md

 user_groups: []

 ---
-I am a software engineer at Google Daydream working on exciting projects in computer graphics and VR/AR!
+I am a software engineer at Google working on mobile computational photography with the Android Camera Algorithms team!

 Previously, I was a graduate student at Carnegie Mellon University, advised by [Keenan Crane](https://www.cs.cmu.edu/~kmcrane/).
-As a member of the [CMU Graphics Lab](graphics.cs.cmu.edu) and the [CMU Geometry Collective](geometry.cs.cmu.edu), I researched interesting problems in computer graphics and geometry processing.
-This culminated in my [Master's Thesis](https://www.cs.cmu.edu/calendar/fri-2019-07-19-1500/computer-science-5th-year-masters-thesis-presentation) on remeshing geometric surfaces!
+As a member of the [CMU Graphics Lab](http://graphics.cs.cmu.edu) and the [CMU Geometry Collective](http://geometry.cs.cmu.edu), I researched interesting problems in computer graphics and geometry processing.
+This culminated in my [Master's Thesis](https://www.cs.cmu.edu/calendar/fri-2019-07-19-1500/computer-science-5th-year-masters-thesis-presentation) on remeshing geometric surfaces.

 I also completed my undergraduate studies at Carnegie Mellon, majoring in Computer Science and minoring in Robotics.
 Outside of work, I enjoy watching movies, playing video/boardgames with friends, and listening to [music](https://www.last.fm/user/connorzl) (long-time swiftie).
+Also a fan of traveling, sports, and good food :)